 Which providers are offering payment holidays for personal loans?

-A number of personal loan providers have announced that they will offer payment holidays on personal loans and waive fees for missed payments if their customers are facing financial difficulties.
+A number of personal loan providers have been offering payment holidays on personal loans and waiving fees for missed payments if their customers are facing financial difficulties.

 We’ve set out the policy of each lender in the table below.